-Sen Al. Franken Accused of Kissing and Groping Woman Without Her Consent
+Sen. Al Franken Accused of Kissing and Groping Woman

 Radio anchor Leeann Tweeden says Sen. Al Franken kissed and groped her without her consent more than a decade ago.

-Tweeden — a morning anchor on McIntyre in the Morning, a show on TalkRadio 790 KABC in Los Angeles — recounted Thursday an incident she says happened during a 2006 military benefit show overseas.
-Franken, who was a comedian at the time and is now a Minnesota senator, was headlining the show.
+Tweeden — a morning anchor on McIntyre in the Morning, a show on TalkRadio 790 KABC in Los Angeles — recounted Thursday an incident she says happened during a 2006 USO show for military members overseas.
+Franken, who was a comedian at the time and is now a U.S. Senator for Minnesota, was headlining the show.
 Tweeden, then a model and media personality, was slated to emcee the event.

-Instead, she wrote in a post published Thursday on KABC’s website, Franken included in the script a kiss between the duo.
-“I suspected what he was after, but I figured I could turn my head at the last minute, or put my hand over his mouth, to get more laughs from the crowd,” she wrote.

-Instead, according to the post, Franken insisted on rehearsing the bit before the show.
-When Tweeden refused, she wrote, Franken “put his hand on the back of my head, mashed his lips against mine and aggressively stuck his tongue in my mouth.”
-Tweeden said she felt “disgusted and violated” but continued with the performance, not wanting to cause trouble.

-But later, she wrote, Franken grabbed her breasts, without her consent, while she slept during the flight home from Afghanistan to Los Angeles — an act Tweeden says she only discovered while looking through photos from the trip.
-She included a photo of the incident in her post.

-Franken apologized for the incident, saying he didn’t recall the 2006 show.
+Franken apologized shortly after Tweeden’s essay was published, but said he didn’t recall the 2006 incident the same as she did.
 “I certainly don’t remember the rehearsal for the skit in the same way, but I send my sincerest apologies to Leeann.
 As to the photo, it was clearly intended to be funny but wasn’t.
 I shouldn’t have done it,” he said in a statement.

+Tweeden wrote in a post published Thursday on KABC’s website that Franken included in the script a kiss between the duo.
+“I suspected what he was after, but I figured I could turn my head at the last minute, or put my hand over his mouth, to get more laughs from the crowd,” she said.

+Franken insisted on rehearsing the bit before the show, Tweeden said.
+When she refused Franken “put his hand on the back of my head, mashed his lips against mine and aggressively stuck his tongue in my mouth,” she alleged.
+Tweeden said she felt “disgusted and violated” but continued with the performance, not wanting to cause trouble.

+Later, she wrote, Franken grabbed her breasts, without her consent, while she slept during the flight home from Afghanistan to Los Angeles — an act Tweeden says she only discovered while looking through photos from the trip.
+She included a photo of the incident in her post.

 Tweeden wrote that her confession was inspired by the wave of women sharing their experiences with sexual assault in the wake of the Harvey Weinstein scandal, and that she hopes sharing her story will make other women feel comfortable enough to do the same.
 Weinstein has denied any allegations of non-consensual sex.